dfisklements/jogwheel/README.md

 Included are a base and a top, as well as a spinner handle

-the top and base will need to be printed with aligned seems, and will need to be filed down until they are pretty flat.
+The top and base will need to be printed with aligned seams, and will need to be filed down until they are pretty flat.
 I did this manually with both sandpaper and with a file, both worked fine.

 see stl folder for models